-The Opal Body Tone Guide was designed and created by the Opal Association of Australia and was meant to be a guide for Black Opal and Boulder Opals.
+The Opal Body Tone Guide was designed and created by the Opal Association of Australia and acts as a guide for Black Opal and Boulder Opals.
 The Opal industry has recently also been using this guide for many Opal types including Ethiopian Opals.

 Body Tone N1 - N4 - Is for black tone body types.